 There is a word for the process of becoming a mother; psychologists call it “matrescence.”
 It’s a complete shift in our whole being: emotionally, hormonally, physically, and mentally.It would be swell if we were prepared for this in the same way we are prepared for the physical process of birthing a human...but the reality is that somewhere along this journey many of us struggle with losing who we were before kids, discovering the kind of parents we want to be, and finding a new balance in our lives between parenting and “self-ing.”
-Especially during this resolution-heavy time of year, everything will tell you that a whole mom is a happy mom and remind you to connect with the things that you loved before you became a parent.
+Mama-centric IG accounts (yep, even ours) and influencers will tell you that a whole mom is a happy mom and remind you to connect with the things that you loved before you became a parent.
 Self-care is important, remember?
 Take a bubble bath, make a vision board, read a non-board book.
 It all sounds so delightfully easy to fix.
 Put on your own oxygen mask before assisting others.
 Yeah f#*king right.

 The thing is, we’re supposed to be doing it all.